donkirkby/book-blender/CONTRIBUTING.md

 To add a story, find a good, short story that's public domain.
-[Project Gutenberg] is a good place to look.
-Add a link definition to `docs/sources.md`, but don't actually add the link anywhere in the page.
+[Project Gutenberg] is a good place to look, and you can count words in an author's books and chapters with the `gutenberg_stats.py` script.
+When you find a story, add a link definition to
+`docs/sources.md`, but don't actually add the link anywhere in the page.
 Once you've playtested the puzzle, you'll come back and add the link.